codepoet80/webos-catalog-backend/README.md

 While this project represents the back-end (and web-based front-end) of App Museum II, it depends on archived content that lives on one or more hosts that may be different than the back-end.
 By changing the WebService/config.php file you can point to different hosts for each set of content.

 + **AppMetadata**: Detailed app meta data for each app.
 Available in this [https://www.github.com/codepoet80/webos-catalog-metadata](GitHub repository).
 + **AppImages**: Art (icon and screenshot) files for each app.
-Available in this [](archive).
+Available in this [archive]().
 + **AppPackages**: Installable IPKs (apps) preserved from the HP/Palm App Catalog.
-Available in this [](archive).
+Available in this [archive]().

-The entire App Museum II is currently hosted at [http://appcatalog.webosarchive.com](http://appcatalog.webosarchive.com).
+The entire App Museum II is currently hosted at [http://appcatalog.webosarchive.com](appcatalog.webosarchive.com).
 Please contact the curator if you wish to host a mirror.

 The full historical dataset includes other files that, for various reasons, are not a part of the Museum.
-These files are also a part of this [](archive).
+These files are also a part of this [archive]().

 ## What is This?